Ospemifene: Pharmacodynamics

 Ospemifene is "an estrogen agonist/antagonist that makes vaginal tissue thicker and less fragile resulting in a reduction in the amount of pain women experience with sexual intercourse."
 This medication should be used for the shortest amount of time possible due to associated adverse effects.
 Ospemifene might not have an adverse influence on coagulation, in contrast to estrogens and other SERMs like tamoxifen and raloxifene.

 A binding assay was also performed to measure the affinity of ospemifene for the estrogen receptor (ERα and ERβ).
 The study showed that ospemifene bound ERα and ERβ with similar affinity.
 Ospemifene bound the estrogen receptors with a lower affinity than estradiol.
 Ospemifene was shown to be an antagonist of "ERE-mediated transactivation on MCF-7 cells," which the authors concluded indicates "anti-estrogenic activity in breast cancer cells."

 Pharmacokinetics

 The pharmacokinetics of ospemifene were dose-dependent over a dose range of 10 to 800 mg/day.

 History

 Approval process

-Hormos Medical Ltd., which is a part of QuatRx Pharmaceuticals, filed a patent on January 19, 2005, for a solid dosage form of ospemifene.
+Hormos Medical Ltd., which is a part of QuatRx Pharmaceuticals, filed a patent in January 2005, for a solid dosage form of ospemifene.
 In March 2010, QuatRX Pharmaceuticals licensed ospemifene to Shionogi & Co., Ltd. for clinical development and marketing.
-A New Drug Application (NDA) was submitted to the FDA on April 26, 2012.
+A New Drug Application (NDA) was submitted to the US Food and Drug Administration (FDA) in April 2012.
 Amendments to the NDA were submitted in June, July, August, October, and November 2012, and January and February 2013.
-It was ultimately approved by the FDA on February 26, 2013.
-Ospemifene (under the brand name Senshio) was subsequently approved by the European Commission for marketing in the EU in January 2015.
+It was ultimately approved by the FDA in February 2013.
+Ospemifene (under the brand name Senshio) was authorized by the European Commission for marketing in the EU in January 2015.